poomnupong/azure-networking/001-skytap-networking-overview/readme.md

       ]
     }
     ```

-2. Create a test VM, allow SSH access from home and verify connectivity
+2. Create a test VM, allow SSH access from your public IP address and verify connectivity

     ``` bash
     VMSIZE="Standard_DS1_v2"